MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 queries for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.

-A client is called "SVCB-reliant" if it connects only to the indicated ServiceMode endpoints, and "SVCB-optional" otherwise.
+A client is called "SVCB-optional" if it can connect without the use of ServiceMode records, and "SVCB-reliant" otherwise.
 Clients for pre-existing protocols SHALL implement SVCB-optional behavior (except as noted in
 {{client-failures}} and {{ech-client-behavior}}).